Medeirosseth/mr-robogers-neighborhood/README.md

 * _[Click Here](https://medeirosseth.github.io/mr-robogers-neighborhood/) To veiw website_

-## Known Bugs
+## Known Bugs:no_entry_sign: :bug:

-* _Digits arent being replaced with "BEEP" "BOOP" "Wont you be my neighbor" _
-* _Objectives not met_
-* __
+* _None Known_

 ## Test Driven Development

-* _Describe: beepBoop()
+:white_check_mark:* _Describe: beepBoop():white_check_mark:
 Test: "It should return an array with a 0 if the number 0 is inputted"
 Code: beepBoop(number);
-Expected Output: 0_ :white_check_mark:
+Expected Output: 0_ :
-* _Test: "It should return an array with "BEEP!" if the number 1 is inputted"
+:white_check_mark:* _Test: "It should return an array with "BEEP!" if the number 1 is inputted"
 Code: beepBoop(number);
 Expected Output: "BEEP"_
-* _Test: "It should return an array with "BOOP!" if the number 2 is inputted"
+:white_check_mark:* _Test: "It should return an array with "BOOP!" if the number 2 is inputted"
 Code: beepBoop(number);
 Expected Output: "BOOP!"_
-* _Test: "It should return an array with "Wont you be my neighbor?" if the number 3 is inputted"
+:white_check_mark:* _Test: "It should return an array with "Wont you be my neighbor?" if the number 3 is inputted"
 Code: beepBoop(number);
-Expected Output: "wont you be my neighbor"_
-* _Test: "It should return an array with "Wont you be my neighbor if 3 is present in any number"
-Code: beepBoop(number);
-Expected Output: "Wont you be my neighbor"_
-* _Test: "It should return an array with "BOOP" if the number 2 is present as long as its not accompanied by a 3"
-Code: beepBoop(number);
-Expected Output: "BOOP"_
-* _Test: " Numbers 4-9 should return their value i.e. 4,5,6,7,8,9 when input"
+Expected Output: "wont you be my neighbor"_ :white_check_mark:* _Test: " Numbers 4-9 should return their value i.e. 4,5,6,7,8,9 when input"
-Code: beepBoop(number);
-* _Test: "It should not accept any numbers hire than 50 and return "does not compute"
 Code: beepBoop(number);